chuongmep/bim42.github.io/_posts/2017-06-18-vr-for-revit.md

 The visit itself is divided in two, a scale model overview and a walkthrough.

 In the scale model mode, you can see a small-scale view of the model that you are able to manipulate like any 3D view in your favorite design tool.
 You can also add sections and move them around.
-The feeling is close to manipulating an actual physical mockup, as we move it, turn it around and &#8220;grab&#8221; it to have a closer look.
+The feeling is close to manipulating an actual physical mockup, as we move it, turn it around and "grab" it to have a closer look.

 <div id="attachment_1199" style="max-width: 730px" class="wp-caption aligncenter">
   <a href="https://bim42.com/wp-content/uploads/2017/06/Section-and-rotate-1.gif"><img class="size-full wp-image-1199" src="https://bim42.com/wp-content/uploads/2017/06/Section-and-rotate-1.gif" alt="" width="720" height="330" /></a>